dustinpfister/blog_posts/_posts/threejs-cylinder-geometry.md

 layout: post
 categories: three.js
 id: 1000
-updated: 2022-08-12 10:24:54
+updated: 2022-08-12 10:30:13
-version: 1.1
+version: 1.2
 ---

 I took the time to write a post or two on some of the various built in geometry constructor functions that there are to work with in threejs such as the box geometry constructor.
-However I have not yet got around to writing one on cylinder geometry, so I though that this weeks post should be just a quick post on this constrcuor as well on top of the older ones that I have wrote.
-One interesting thing about the cylinder geometry constrcuor is that I can give both a top, and bottom radius and when doing so I can set a radius of zero for one of these which allows me to use this is a replacment for the cone geometry constructor.
-So like many of the other built in geometry constrcuors I can make a few shapes other than that of a cylinder actaully depepding on the argument values that I give when calling it.
+However I have not yet got around to writing one on cylinder geometry, so I though that this weeks post should be just a quick post on this constructor as well on top of the older ones that I have wrote.
+One interesting thing about the cylinder geometry constructor is that I can give both a top, and bottom radius and when doing so I can set a radius of zero for one of these which allows me to use this is a replacement for the cone geometry constructor.
+So like many of the other built in geometry constructors I can make a few shapes other than that of a cylinder actually depending on the argument values that I give when calling it.

 <!-- more -->